 This enhanced CRS training goes far beyond the Pennsylvania Certification Board (PCB) 54 hours CRS requirement.
 Students receive 90 hours of classroom instruction, including core content related to the behavioral health needs of children, youth, and families, along with seminars in professional development and skill building to enhance student employability, professionalism, and leadership.
 Topic areas include, but are not limited to, adolescent development, recovery and resilience planning, social media and peer support, Youth Mental Health First Aid, recovery messaging for young people, family recovery, overdose prevention and supporting LGBTQQI youth.

 In addition to classroom based training, students are required to complete an innovative 100 hours of field placement, putting their knowledge into practice and gaining practical skills in providing the targeted populations with recovery support services.
 Field placement and related activities include hours of direct provision of services through a supervised placement within a youth serving agency, planning, developing, and facilitating a youth-oriented recovery support group, professional self-assessment and development activities, advocacy in action learning projects and more.

 To be considered for the certificate program, potential students participate in a competitive application and interview process in which they must demonstrate an ability to commit to the program, stability in their own recovery journey and a clear intent to work with the target population.
 If accepted into the program, students are awarded a full scholarship which covers all training costs and materials.

-The Council operates three 17 week cohorts of about 25 students per year, with the program being offered in Philadelphia, Doylestown and Main Line locations.
+The Council operates three 17 week cohorts of about 25 students per year, with the program being offered in Philadelphia in 2017.